rashianburns/url_redirect-/README.md

 a) Convert requested URL Source to meet SVN process requirements [Upper Case to Lower Case, etc].

-b) Removes current entries of requested URL Sources on www-www.nytimes.com-301-map.txt.
+b) Removes current entries of requested URL Sources.

 c) Appends all new and updated URL Sources at the bottom of the file.